 Clearly, some wonderful experiences await the diver here.
 But why choose Bermuda from among the hundreds of diving destinations around the world?
 The answer is that diving here offers some real advantages to local and visitors alike.
 You can dive year round in Bermuda, though the season normally runs from mid-March to mid- November.
 The diving is safe; there are few dangerous currents and hazardous marine creatures are rarely encountered.
 It is an ideal place to learn scuba diving and gain certification.
 For overseas visitors who have trained in quarries and swimming pools, here is a welcome opportunity to gain open-water experience in warm, clear water.
 On the more than 300 square miles of shallow coral reef, you can mingle with marine life or explore haunting wrecks.
 Apart from these practical advantages, Bermuda has a few special features of interest to divers, some of them unique.

 Few people realise the very existence of Bermuda’s coral reef system is remarkable.
-At 32° 29°’ North, Bermuda has the world’s northernmost coral reef system, rivalled only by some small patch reefs in the Sea of Japan.
+At 32° 29°’ North, Bermuda has the world’s northernmost coral reef system, rivaled only by some small patch reefs in the Sea of Japan.
 Cold waters at this latitude usually discourage coral reef building, but thanks to the Gulf Stream, waters warmed in the Caribbean flow from Florida past Bermuda and make coral growth viable.
 Water temperatures range from the mid- 80s Fahrenheit in summer to the low-60s F in winter, keeping both corals and divers happy.

 For million of years, the nutrient-rich Gulf Stream has been delivering a host of marine plants and animals to the shores of Bermuda’s extinct volcano: coral larvae, fish, juvenile turtles on their way to feed in the Sargasso Sea, and the larvae of most of our crustaceans.
 However, many tropical species of coral and fish fail to thrive in our low winter temperatures, or simply can’t survive the long journey.
 As a result, the diversity of life form is limited; and Bermuda’s reefs have only about one third of the hardier tropical coral and fish species found in the Caribbean.